Before You Begin

 - Specifying the password directly in the script.

-- On your Domain Controller (DC), generate the .keytab file.
-For information on the parameters, see Microsoft Docs.
+- On your Windows Domain Controller (DC), generate the .keytab file using the ktpass utility.
+For more information on the parameters, see Microsoft Docs.

 Important |